Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters

 Project organization and funding

-Dr. Alexander Bychkov was appointed by the PICES Executive Secretary to serve as the Project Coordinator and is responsible for the management of the fund and annual reporting on its disposition to MAFF/JFA and to PICES Finance and Administration Committee.
+Dr. Alexander Bychkov was appointed by the PICES Executive Secretary to serve as the Project Coordinator and is responsible for the management of the fund and annual reporting on its disposition to MAFF/JFA and to the PICES Finance and Administration Committee.

 Project support in Indonesia

-The collaboration PICES scientists have developed with the Indonesian government agencies and research institutions during four PICES-MAFF projects conducted in the period from 2007 to 2023 – “Development of the prevention systems for harmful organisms’ expansion in the Pacific Rim” (2007–2012), “Marine ecosystem health and human well-being” (2012–2017; MarWeB), “Building capacity for coastal monitoring by local small-scale fishers” (2017–2020; FishGIS), and “Building local warning networks for the detection and human dimension of Ciguatera Fish Poisoning in Indonesian communities” (2020–2023; Ciguatera) – provides a strong foundation for the FishPhytO project.
+The collaboration PICES scientists have developed with the Indonesian government agencies and research institutions during four PICES/MAFF projects conducted in the period from 2007 to 2023 – “Development of the prevention systems for harmful organisms’ expansion in the Pacific Rim” (2007–2012), “Marine ecosystem health and human well-being” (2012–2017; MarWeB), “Building capacity for coastal monitoring by local small-scale fishers” (2017–2020; FishGIS), and “Building local warning networks for the detection and human dimension of Ciguatera Fish Poisoning in Indonesian communities” (2020–2023; Ciguatera) – provides a strong foundation for the FishPhytO project.
 Connecting with such organizations in a developing country is critical for facilitating and advancing a project – these organizations and key people are needed to understand the project and to translate it into the local context.

-In addition, the Provincial Government of West Nusa Tenggara, which provided invaluable assistance in organizing the January 2023 workshop, has indicated strong interest in implementing the FishPhytO project.
+In addition, the Provincial Government of West Nusa Tenggara, which provided invaluable assistance in organizing the January 2023 community training and knowledge dissemination workshop, has indicated strong interest in implementing the FishPhytO project.
 This support is essential for sustaining the planned observation and response activities after completion of the project.

 Meetings and Events